 Richmond, IN 47374

-These programs begin every three years, and the next admission date will be in summer of 2011.
-However, students with a BSW degree eligible for advance standing status may apply for and start in 2012 in either of these programs.
-For the most updated information about the IU East program, please contact the advisor there, Dr. Ed FitzGerald, firstname.lastname@example.org.
+These programs begin every three years, and the next admission date will be in the summer of 2017.
+However, students with a BSW degree eligible for advance standing status may apply for and start in 2018 in either of these programs.
+For the most updated information about the IU East program, please contact the advisor there, Dr. Ed FitzGerald, email@example.com.

 I have graduate credits from a non-social work program.
 Can these be transferred into the MSW program?

 A person with graduate credits in a behavioral science, within the last five years, may petition the school to accept three credit hours as an elective.
 Course work that is part of a conferred graduate degree may not be considered for transfer credit.

 What is the cost of this degree?

 The MSW degree offered at Indiana University is a 60 credit hour program.
 Updated tuition and fees will be in the application when available.
 Current tuition for 2015-2016 IU East campus: